·

 Practice Lettering

-Wanna know the secret to improve your lettering?
+Wanna know the secret to improving your lettering?
 Practice!

-There’s no special technique or trick which will make you a master hand letterer in no time.
+There’s no special technique or trick that will make you a master calligrapher in no time.
 Other than practicing, that is!

 The best way to practice your lettering is by using worksheets.
 It can be just a grid paper to orient you on the placing of your letters, or it can be lighter-colored words and letters that you can trace over.